dotama/fs-php/Docs/API.md

 ## Authentication

-Authentication is managed via http basic auth.
+Authentication can happen over Basic Auth or using JWT as a bearer token and cookies.
 See `Configuration` for more details.

 ## Operations
 ### Listing objects